 1:30 pm to 3:30 pm

 The UAc has two different calendars: one belonging to the Nursing degree and another one for the rest of the degrees.

-In both semesters the UAc helds a welcome programe for all Incoming students.
+In both semesters the UAc holds a welcome programe for all Incoming students.
 Students will be notified by email with all the information in order to attend the activities.

-Student´s timetables are disclosed in the begining of each semester (September for the 1st semester and January for the 2nd semester).
+Students´ timetables are disclosed at the beginning of each semester (September for the 1st semester and January for the 2nd semester).

-Timetables are also available on-line here (portuguese version only).
+Timetables are available on-line here (portuguese version only).

 For further assistance regarding the timetables, please contact your Erasmus Coordinator at the UAc.